zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-cert/managing-and-monitoring-autonomous-database/managing-and-monitoring-autonomous-database.md

   In the next tasks, let's see if auto scaling reduces query time and increases CPU and IO usage.

-## **Test 2 - Auto Scaling Enabled, Providing 3x the Amount of CPU and IO Resources**
-In tasks 4 through 6, you will enable auto scaling and again have 3 SQL Developer Web sessions executing queries.
+Auto Scaling needs to be Enabled, Providing 3x the Amount of CPU and IO Resources** You will enable auto scaling and again have 3 SQL Developer Web sessions executing queries.
 Auto scaling will allow your running sessions to use up to 3x more OCPUs, reducing your execution times significantly.

-## Task 6: Enable Auto Scaling

-1. Enable auto scaling, to allow you to use 3X the amount of base CPU and IO.
+11. Enable auto scaling, to allow you to use 3X the amount of base CPU and IO.
 Go to the details page for the database, click the **More Actions** drop-down menu and select  **Manage Scaling**, and select the **Auto Scaling** checkbox to **re-enable** auto scaling.

     ![Click the checkbox to re-enable auto scaling.](images/enable-auto-scaling.png " ")

-## Task 7: Run the Procedure Again Concurrently on Three Worksheets After Enabling Auto Scaling

-1. Once again, go to your 3 SQL Developer Web **"Query"** worksheet instances (re-open 3 instances if you closed the tabs from before) which are using the HIGH consumer group.
+12. Once again, go to your 3 SQL Developer Web **"Query"** worksheet instances (re-open 3 instances if you closed the tabs from before) which are using the HIGH consumer group.
 Enter - but do not immediately execute - the following execute command in each worksheet.
 After you have entered the command into all 3 worksheets, quickly execute the command in each worksheet so that they begin at nearly the same time.

     ````
     exec test_proc;
     ````

-2. While the procedures are running, the monitored SQL in Performance Hub shows 3 queries executing.
+13. While the procedures are running, the monitored SQL in Performance Hub shows 3 queries executing.
 In the previous test, before you enabled Auto Scaling, the procedure's 3 query sessions averaged 4.5 minutes to run.
 After enabling Auto Scaling and immediately getting access to 3x the amount of CPU and IO, the queries now require approximately 3x less time; we see below less than 2 minutes to run.

     ![Monitored SQL shows three queries executing and consuming less database time.](images/monitored-sql-while-three-procedures-running-with-auto-scaling.png " ")

-3. As before, go back to your SQL Developer Web worksheets to be sure all 3 tests in the worksheets indicate that the queries have **executed** completely.
+14. As before, go back to your SQL Developer Web worksheets to be sure all 3 tests in the worksheets indicate that the queries have **executed** completely.

     ![Worksheet shows that the PL/SQL procedure completed successfully.](images/procedure-successfully-completed.png " ")

-## Task 8: Review the Improved Performance After Enabling Auto Scaling
+Next we will review the improved performance after enabling Auto Scaling

-1. When the procedures have completed, run this script to see the test results:
+15. When the procedures have completed, run this script to see the test results:

     ```
     <copy>alter session set nls_date_format='DD-MM-YYYY HH24:MI:SS';